ggwpez/zepter/README.md

 +]
 ```

-The auto-fix always enables the features of optional dependencies as optionally features.
+The auto-fix always enables the features of optional dependencies as optional features.
 This is a noninvasive default, but may not correctly enable the dependency itself.

 ## Example - Feature tracing

 Let's say you want to ensure that specific features are never enabled by default.
-For this example we will use the `try-runtime` feature of [Substrate].
+For this example, we will use the `try-runtime` feature of [Substrate].
 Check out branch `oty-faulty-feature-demo` and try:

 ```bash
 zepter lint never-implies --precondition default --stays-disabled try-runtime --offline --workspace
 ```

-The `precondition` defines the feature on the left side of the implication and `stays-disabled` expresses that the precondition never enables the this.
+The `precondition` defines the feature on the left side of the implication and `stays-disabled` expressing that the precondition never enables this.

 Errors correctly with:
 ```pre